vsanderson/jekyll-now/_posts/2018-02-16-skiing-vs-snowboarding-at-the-olympics.md

 ---

 Full disclosure: I'm a snowboarder.
-I love watching a good skier, though -- skiing is actually more difficult than snowboarding, and there are things you just can't do on a snowboard like you can on skis.
+I love watching a good skier, though -- in certain events.
+Downhill, slalom, jumping -- these are skiing's fortes.

 However, there are things that shouldn't be done on skis.
 Tricks.
 Halfpipe.
 These things just look ridiculous on skis.
 There is just too much equipment.
 And wipeouts are yardsales